 In situations where proposals from different sources compete for funding (as in a capital review process), clearly all proposals should be compared on the same basis with respect to tax consequences.
 As mentioned above, tax impacts lower expected gains and can also lower expected losses (by contributing a tax savings).
 If these tax impacts are present in one competitor and absent in another, the comparison is not fair.

-If the case results are to be used by those who have responsibility for profits/profitability or overall company performance, and if the tax consequences are different under different case scenarios, then an after tax version of the case should certainly be presented.
+If the case results are to be used by those responsible for profits/profitability or overall company performance, and if the tax consequences are different under different case scenarios, then an after-tax version of the case should certainly be presented.

 On the other hand, where conformance to budget or budgetary planning are important considerations, a before tax version of the business case should be included.
 Managers at some levels of the organization may have much more interest on actual spending levels or sales revenues, and less direct interest in after tax profit levels.